 Community Rating System (CRS)

-City of Boca Raton residents will receive an additional savings on flood insurance premiums beginning May 1, 2020.
-The discount comes from an improvement in the City’s Community Rating System (CRS) Classification from an 8 to a 7, the highest rating for the City since entering the CRS.
-Floodplain management activities implemented by the City of Boca Raton qualifies residents in high hazard flood zones for a 15% discount on their flood insurance premium.
+City of Boca Raton residents can receive additional savings on flood insurance premiums.
+The discount comes from an improvement in the City’s Community Rating System (CRS) Classification.
+Floodplain management activities implemented by the City of Boca Raton currently may qualify residents in high hazard flood zones for a 15% discount on their flood insurance premium.